saulhardman/jquery.nakedbox.js/README.md

+## jQuery Naked Box (0.1)

-# Features to finish
+### Features to finish

-	Comments for individual images
+	- Comments for individual images
-	Add an option to have CSS only styling (no style injection) Spin.js with .gif fallback
+	- Add an option to have CSS only styling (no style injection)
+	- Spin.js with .gif fallback

+### Feature requests

+Feature requests are welcome, feel free to drop them here; otherwise give me a shout on Twitter (@saulhardman)